-If your child has complex SEND they may have a Statement or EHCP (Education Health Care Plan) which means that a formal meeting will take place at least once a year to review your child's progress.
-Further to this, any recommendations made my external agencies such as the Speech and Language service will be shared with you so that strategies can be implemented at home and at school.
+If your child has complex SEND they may have an EHCP (Education Health Care Plan) which means that a formal meeting will take place at least once a year to review your child's progress.

+Further to this, any recommendations made by external agencies such as the Speech and Language service will be shared with you so that strategies can be implemented at home and at school.